kyclark/bioinformatics_primer/book.md

 \newpage

-# Chapter 50: Expanding IUPAC with Regular Expression
+# Chapter 52: Expanding DNA IUPAC Codes with Regular Expression

 Write a program called `iupac.py` that translates an IUPAC-encoded (https://www.bioinformatics.org/sms/iupac.html) string of DNA into a regular expression that will match all the possible strings of DNA that match.